CodeKijiji/https-github.com-olella93-FrontEnd-GitHub-User-Finder/README.md

 A React application that allows users to search for GitHub profiles and view their repositories.

-Features
+Features:

-Search for any GitHub user by username
+- Search for any GitHub user by username

-View user profile information (avatar, bio, followers, etc.)
+- View user profile information (avatar, bio, followers, etc.)

-See a list of the user's public repositories Responsive design works on all devices
+- See a list of the user's public repositories

+- Responsive design works on all devices

-Loading states and error handling
+- Loading states and error handling

 Live Demo

 Check out the deployed version: